 - Visit an arcade.
 My husband loves skeeball (although that’s getting harder to find!), so this has been a favorite of ours for years.

 - Pretend to be a professional photographer!
 Take on a drive around your city or hometown with the eye of a photographer and take lots of pictures.
 Be sure to include some selfies of the two of you also.
-You might be surprise at what you’ll notice when you start looking for what makes a good photo.
+You might be surprised at what you’ll notice when you start looking for what makes a good photo.

 - Go to your local high school football game and cheer on the home team – even if you didn’t go there and don’t know anyone playing.